.

-Roero is a surprising corner of Piedmont, located on the other side of the Tanaro River from the Langhe.
-Lesser-known but just as captivating, Roero welcomes you with its wild hills, lush woods, historic vineyards, and authentic villages.
+Roero is a surprising land in Piedmont, separated from the Langhe by the Tanaro River.
+Less known but equally fascinating, the Roero welcomes you with wild hills, lush woods, historic vineyards and authentic villages.

-You’ll discover towns like Canale, the agricultural heart of the area, or Pollenzo, home to the University of Gastronomic Sciences.
-And then there’s Cherasco, famous for its snails, Bra, the birthplace of Slow Food, Govone, known for its castle and Christmas market, and many other places where time seems to move more slowly.
+You will discover places such as Canale, the agricultural heart of the area, and Pollenzo, home to the University of Gastronomic Sciences.
+Then there is Cherasco, famous for its snails, Bra, the birthplace of Slow Food, Govone, with its castle and Christmas atmosphere, and many other villages where time seems to move at a slower pace.

-In this guide, I’ll take you through Roero: what to see, where to go, which events to experience, and which wines to taste.
-It’s a still-authentic area, perfect for those who love nature, good food, and a slower pace of life.
+In this guide, I’ll take you on a journey to discover the Roero: what to see, where to go, which events to experience and which wines to taste.
+A still-authentic area waiting to be explored, perfect for those who love nature, good food and slow living.

-Don’t miss tasting the Bra sausage, and if you visit in an even-numbered September, make sure to experience Cheese, the international event celebrating artisanal cheeses.
+Don’t miss the famous salsiccia di Bra and, if you visit in September during an even-numbered year, Cheese, the international event dedicated to artisan cheeses.

 View of the Church of St. Clare

-A small village near Bra, Pollenzo, is famous for the University of Gastronomic Sciences, founded by Carlo Petrini.
-It is also home to the Wine Bank, located in the historic cellars of King Carlo Alberto’s castle.
-Stroll through its streets and soak up the culture of sustainable food and quality wine.
-A perfect destination for food and wine lovers.
+A small village near Bra, Pollenzo is famous for the University of Gastronomic Sciences, founded by Carlo Petrini.
+It is also home to the Wine Bank, located in the cellars of the Castle of Carlo Alberto.

 Canale is the agricultural heart of the Roero.
-Famous for its vineyards and for producing peaches (celebrated every summer during the Peach Fair), this charming town boasts a beautiful historic center featuring the Baroque Church of San Giovanni, a medieval tower, and the Malabaila Castle.
+Famous for its vineyards and peach production (celebrated every summer with the Peach Fair), this town preserves a charming historic centre with the Baroque Church of San Giovanni, the medieval tower and the Malabaila Castle.

-Come on a Sunday, when outdoor cafés bring the main street to life.
-And don’t miss a visit to the Roero Wine Shop or pick up some cheese from Bono Nella!
+Visit on a Sunday, when the outdoor cafés bring the main street to life.
+And don’t miss a stop at the Enoteca del Roero or a taste of cheese from Bono Nella!

-Cherasco is one of the most elegant villages in the Roero area.
-Its historic center blends a medieval soul with Piedmontese baroque charm.
-The town is famous for two things: the Antique Market and its long tradition of snail farming.
+Cherasco is one of the most elegant villages in the Roero.
+Its historic centre blends medieval charm with Piedmontese Baroque style.
+It is famous for two things: the Antique Market and the tradition of snail farming.

 cherasco